 Does the college have separate SSO tenants for production and non-production (test) applications?

 The response to these will frame the requirements to set up SSO.

 The process of setting up SSO authentication with Ocelot involves the following steps:

-The college provides Ocelot with their SSO metadata, either with a URL or XML file.
+The college provides Ocelot with its SSO metadata, either with a URL or XML file.

 Ocelot will configure our applications and return our metadata.

-The college will use Ocelot metadata to configure their Identity Provider (IdP).
+The college will configure its Identity Provider (IdP) using Ocelot metadata.

 - When configuring your Identity Provider (IdP), Ocelot requires both the SAML Assertion and SAML Response to be signed.

-If any of these attributes are not available, Ocelot will work with the college to ensure we have all the required fields.
+If any of these attributes are unavailable, Ocelot will work with the college to ensure we have all the required fields.